tech-mayank/AI-based-smart-distancing/README.md

 </div>

 ## :innocent: Motivation
+✔ WHO advises to wear mask and prevent touching Nose, Face and Eyes.
+✔ WHO advises to maintain social distancing.
+✔ Minimum permissible distance is 1 metre (3 feet).
+✔ Prevention is the only way to control spread of Novel Corona Virus and will lead of flattening of curve.

-During the Covid-19 times when everyone was busy lamenting over the problems, the country or more generally the world is facing.
+So, During the lockdown when everyone was busy lamenting over the problems, the world is facing.
 I was busy making this Artificial Intelligence based smart distancing monitoring system.

 ## :star: Unique Selling Point (Social Distancing System)